BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/replay.md

 /replay list [-t | -n | --] [pattern]
 ```

 The replay list command will display a list of available replay files to play back.
 Passing -t will sort by time and -n will sort by name.
 A search pattern can also be provided.
-If the pattern needs to start with hyphens, -- can be provided before the pattern to indicate that it is the end of the options.
+If the pattern needs to start with a hyphen, -- can be provided before the pattern to indicate that it is the end of the options.
 For example, `/replay list -- -something-to-search-for`.
 Here is an example of the output:

 ```
 [SERVER->] dir:  recordings\